 AAA’s History of Collective Publishing

-The memorandum that drafts the history of AAA’s scholarly publishing emphasizes with good reason the crucial importance of upkeeping a collective identity and diversity for the association’s portfolio:
+The memorandum that drafts the history of the AAA’s scholarly publishing emphasizes with good reason the crucial importance of upkeeping a collective identity and diversity for the association’s portfolio:

 As an organization AAA must choose between a commercial model in which the survival of titles is exclusively a matter of finances, or a collective model in which the diversity of titles is maintained to enhance the scholarly exchange of ideas.
 AAA cannot pursue this latter strategy if individual interests overtake the collective.
 All signs indicate future challenges will be as large as those faced earlier.
 The Association’s ability to identify opportunities will continue to require collective and section creativity and voices but the means to respond to those possibilities will inevitably draw on collective resources and collective action.